 Being transparent has always been at the heart of what we do at Freetrade.

-It's why more than 850,000 of you choose to invest with us and play such an active part in our community.
+It's why more than 1 million of you choose to invest with us and play such an active part in our community.

 Being open is more than clear pricing and updating you on product developments.
 You need to know how safe your money and investments are with us.
 We take this very seriously.